windflow-io/EternalEngine/README.md

 4. Components are hydrated with data from vuex (that came with the list of components).

 ### running the application
 The server-side application is Spring Boot, packaged in Gradle.
-Executing `./gradlew/bootRun` from the root directory will start Gradle, download the necessary dependencies, start the Tomcat web server and serve the application on port 8080.
-(Note that there is a gradlew.bat for windows users too.)
+Executing `./gradlew/bootRun` from the root directory will start Gradle, download the necessary dependencies, start the Tomcat web server and serve the application on port 8080

-* The layout and components are currently
+* Note: that there is a gradlew.bat for windows users too.
+* Note: the application checks `window.location.host` to decide which site to serve.
+This doesn't help much when running locally as http://localhost so we added a feature that allows you to fudge hosts.
+To fudge a host, just add a querystring parameter `?host=www.windflow.io` for example to any url.

 ### state of the application
 1. Although the data is intended to be stored as jsonb in a Postges database, the database has not yet been implemented.